What to Eat in City Plaza: Poon Nah City

 Fish Porridge is also topped with ikan bilis and vegetables aside from the fish, like their noodle dishes.
-Order it with some chicken cutlet if you want a heavier meal.
+Order it with some chicken cutlets if you want a heavier meal.
 The crispiness of the chicken will give you extra texture.
 Again, a nice pair to enjoy eating with your Fish porridge.

 Abalone Mee Hoon Kueh

 Known as comfort food to many people in Asia is Mee Hoon Kueh.
-It is a hand-torn noodle made out of flour, salt, egg and water.
+It is a hand-torn noodle made of flour, salt, egg and water.
 It does not have an orderly shape.
 Torn by hand, it can also be slightly chewy.